Deliver Us From Evil

 A review by Nigel Leaves.

-The June 2007 meeting of Perth Sea of Faith had been scheduled to listen to the French author and philosopher, Michel Onfray, discuss his book The Atheist Manifesto at UWA.
-Unfortunately, at the last minute the lecture was cancelled (to date no explanation has been given is Perth yet again perceived to be too far from the rest of the world?)
-So we decided to view the documentary film, Deliver Us From Evil at a local cinema.
+A meeting of my local SOFiA group had been scheduled to listen to the French author and philosopher, Michel Onfray, discuss his book The Atheist Manifesto.
+Unfortunately, at the last minute the lecture was cancelled, so we decided to view the documentary film Deliver Us From Evil at a local cinema.

 As I was driving to the cinema the news broadcast included a pronouncement from the Roman Catholic Archbishop of Sydney that any politician who voted for stem-cell research in a forthcoming debate in parliament must realise that their voting has consequences for their place in the life of the Church.
 Put simply, vote for stem-cell research and you might find yourself excommunicated or refused Holy Communion (amounts to the same thing!).
 Here we go again, I mused, conservative clerics denying people the right to think and act as adults.
 Controlling the minds and hearts of people the ultimate power trip.
 Little did I realize that the next two hours would show the Church to be even more interested in its own preservation at the expense of those it alleges to serve.

 Deliver Us From Evil is a film everyone must see.
 And for those who still view the Church as an agent for good, then they have to confront the sinister deceits and lies that permit it to protect evil doers in its name.
 Amy Berg tells the story as it is, without any voice-over commentary, allowing the viewer to make up their own mind as to the moral status of the Church.
 There can be only one conclusion it has a serious cancer that needs removal.